AllienWorks/cryptocoins/README.md

 **This is all completely voluntary work**, so if you want to support my efforts _or_ speed up the addition of your coin, [please donate](https://allien.work/donate).
 Donation addresses are found below (if you don't see your coin, let me know and I'll send the address afterwards).

+## For Contributors

+Please see [Contributing guidelines](CONTRIBUTING.md) before submitting your PRs, thanks!

 ## Author

 **Martin Allien**